jpdillingham/jpdillingham.github.io/_posts/2016-06-16-xLogger---An-NLog-Extension-Class.md

 The primary purpose for this class is to make it easy to log the execution flow of a program.
 The secondary purpose is to improve readability of log files with typographic elements such as larger fonts (pseudo), symbols and drawing elements.

-The code can be found on GitHub [here](https://github.com/jpdillingham/xLogger).
+The code can be found on GitHub [here](https://github.com/jpdillingham/xLogger), and the binaries can be downloaded from NuGet [here](https://www.nuget.org/packages/NLog.xLogger/).

 # Installation